jangwonsuh7-prog/Data-Analysis-Portfolio-1-Hospital-Appointment-No-Show-Analysis/README.md

   1. Data cleaning, preparation, and management in Python to ensure data integrity, consistency, and usability
   2. Pearson correlation and Chi-square tests in Python to identify correlation between key variables and no-show rates
   3. Segmentation analysis in SQL to group the dataset into meaningful categories and analyze no-show rates across segments
+  4. Data visualization in Python using bar charts to clearly highlight differences in no-show rates for key factors

 ### Skills :
   1. SQL :  Aggregate functions, Data segmentation, Case, Multi-dimensional grouping, Basic data exploration
-  2. Python: Pandas, SciPy, Exploratory data analysis, Correlation analysis, Statistical testing
+  2. Python: Pandas, SciPy, Matplotlib, Exploratory data analysis, Correlation analysis, Statistical testing

 ### Results :
   1. Pearson correlation and Chi-square tests reveal a very weak association between patient factors (scholarship, hypertension, diabetes, alcohol use, handicap, and gender) and no-show rates.
 Interestingly, the dataset also shows that patients who received SMS reminders prior to their appointments had higher no-show rates